 Ann Haubrich is an adjunct faculty at Webster University’s Arts Management MFA program and teaches cultural policy.
 She has co-produced and co-hosted KDHX’s Literature for the Halibut.
 She previously served as managing director of Prison Performing Arts and executive director of Interfaith Legal Services for Immigrants, she served as executive director following her help to establish the ASC Foundation.
 Other achievements include founding the Community Arts Training Institute after a decade with the Regional Arts Commission.

 Monti Hill is a Texas native and graduate from Prairie View A&M University with a Sociology degree.
 I run political building network (Black and Brown Leadership in Politics) founded in St. Louis, Missouri to support organizations and people to accomplish goals that maximize the potential for Black and Brown people in a compassionate and efficient way.
 I’ve been given opportunities to work with political leaders, community builders, youth, and local residents around the region and have enabled me to develop not only personally, but valuable and transferable skills in a fast-paced environment.

 Sukanya Mani has over 9 years of experience as a teaching artist for all ages.
-She is based in St. Louis, MO and is a visual artist creating with acrylics, watercolors and mixed media.
-She has worked on various projects with St Louis Art Museum, Bread and Roses, Contemporary Art museum, Chesterfield Arts and the History Museum.
+Based in St. Louis, she is a visual artist who works with acrylics, watercolors and mixed media.
+She has worked on various projects with the St Louis Art Museum, Bread and Roses, Contemporary Art museum, Chesterfield Arts and the History Museum.

 Laura Stefacek is employed at Rosenthal, Packman & Co. as a certified public accountant with 20+ years of experience.
 Laura is stirred to action by social justice issues and has an abiding love of the arts.
 Bread & Roses Missouri is an excellent combination of these interests.